12 Ways Weed Affects Your Sex Life

 Not a shocker, I realize, but it's worth noting.
 A lot of stoners report that weed makes them more relaxed and lowers their anxiety and sexual inhibitions.
 That echoes countlessstudies that show that marijuana affects all kinds of anxiety disorders—from social anxiety disorder to obsessive-compulsive disorder to post-traumatic stress disorder.

 People who combine sex and weed also report being interested in trying particular activities that they might have been too shy to try sober, so it may expand your sexual repertoire.

 A potentially negative flip-side to being a more loosey-goosey when having sex high is that you may be more inclined to throw caution to the wind with regard to safer sex.

-One study found a link between marijuana use and a lower frequency of condom use and relatedly, a higher incidence of STIs.
+One 2010 study published in Psychology of Addictive Behaviors found a link between marijuana use and a lower frequency of condom use and relatedly, a higher incidence of STIs.
 Being stoned can also affect the giving and understanding of consent.
 In an altered frame of mind, you may not be able to agree to something or fully ensure that your partner is enthusiastically on board.
 Brooklyn based sex-positive community Hacienda have a guideline about sex while intoxicated.
-“More sober, more fun.”
+"More sober, more fun."

 Smoking may lead to erectile problems.

 An Australian study led by Marian Pitts at La Trobe University in Melbourne has found that men who smoke marijuana daily are four times more likely to have trouble reaching orgasm than men who don't.
 (Interestingly, other marijuana super users her team spoke to had the exact opposite problem and experienced premature ejaculation at nearly three times the rate of non-smokers.)